-1. Learn how to budget
+1. Learn how to budget for uni

-2. Get thrifty
+2. Get thrifty at uni

-Most of the time the food is perfectly edible, and if you don’t fancy eating it that evening you can always put it in the freezer until a time when you’re in the mood for it.
+Most of the time the food is perfectly edible, and if you don’t fancy eating it that evening you can always put it in the freezer until a time when you’re in the mood for it #thrifty.
 But by taking advantage of reduced items later in the evening, you can make huge savings on your weekly shop.
 And even if the fruit and vegetables are starting to feel a bit squidgy, mix them into a stew and you won’t even notice the difference!

-3. Plan out your meals
+3. Plan out your student meals at uni

-It can be very tempting to get carried away when you’re strolling round the supermarket, especially if you’re doing it on an empty stomach (something that’s never recommended).
+It can be very tempting to get carried away when you’re strolling around the supermarket, especially if you’re doing it on an empty stomach (something that’s never recommended).
 You’ll fill the trolley with pop tarts, exotic fruits and reduced bread for the freezer like it’s going out of fashion – only to get to the checkout and realise with horror that you’ve spent an entire months’ food allowance on one weeks’ worth of shopping.

 Avoid the inevitable heart palpitations when you see your final food bill by planning out your meals a week in advance, and purchasing only the ingredients you need for these set meals.
 Not only will it keep you on track when you’re wandering through the shelves, but it’ll also encourage to you eat more healthily.
 Planning meals also allows you to be a bit more adventurous with your eating habits, as you’ll have all of the ingredients you need in the cupboard before you even start cooking – no more random substitutions for you!

-4. Join plenty of clubs and societies
+4. Join plenty of uni clubs and societies

-5. Hone your cooking skills
+5. Brush up on your cooking skills at uni

 But eating isn't just for survival - it can be a comfort as well.
 Ask your parents to teach you one of their classic family recipes (preferably one you actually like) so you can cook it for yourself whenever you’re feeling a bit homesick.
 Equally, there are literally thousands of student cook books out there that cover off quick and easy meals ideal for the student lifestyle – after all, you may not want to slave over a hot stove for hours after a full day of lectures!